laurieroy/rails-overtime/README.md

 * User: using devise with admin

 ## Features:
-Admin approves workflow
+Admin approves workflow |
-SMS sending with link to OT input
+SMS sending with link to OT input |
-Admin dashboard
+Admin dashboard |
-Email summary to managers for approval
+Email summary to managers for approval |
-Needs to document if employee did not log OT
+Needs to document if employee did not log OT |

 ## New to me:
 * TDD/BDD in rails
 * Use warden to sign in for feature test
 * Skip registration in Devise
-* Use the administrate gem
+* Use the administrate gem for an admin dashboard
+* Use the pundit gem for permissions

 ## Refactor TODOS:
 - Refactor user association integration test in post_spec
 - Rector posts/_form for admin user with status
-- admin check on nav
+- Fix admin check on nav
+- Fix posts.spec, posts in factory (not define user there)

 ### Testing: Rspec, Capybara, FactoryBot

 ### He uses Growl notifications, which was recently retired.
 I'm using JS for now, will add in something later

-Uses: Ruby 2.6.3, Rails: 6.1.2, PG: 13.1, BS: 4.6, Font Awesome
+Uses: Ruby 2.6.3, Rails: 6.1.2, PostgresSql: 13.1, BS: 4.6, Font Awesome

 Devise for auth
 Pundit 2.1 for permissions